-The Michelin Primacy MXV4 (Est. $130) is one of the best all-season tires because it "strikes the Grand Touring All-Season tire category's traditional balance between road manners and handling," according to editors with TireRack.com.
-It gets high scores from more than 1,300 owner reviews and in several professional comparisons (a leading consumer organization ranks the Michelin as one of the best all-season tires for snow).
+The Michelin Primacy MXV4 (Est. $105 per tire and up) is one of the best all-season tires because it "strikes the Grand Touring All-Season tire category's traditional balance between road manners and handling," according to editors with TireRack.com.
+It gets high scores from more than 1,390 owner reviews and in several professional comparisons (a leading consumer organization ranks the Michelin as one of the best all-season tires for snow).
 After including it in numerous comparisons, TireRack.com editors say, "The Michelin Primacy MXV4 continues to be one of the most refined during everyday driving and also provides good traction."

-At the top of several expert reviews and owner surveys -- alongside the Michelin Primacy MXV4 -- are the high-performance Pirelli Cinturato P7 (Est. $170 for 205/55R17) and value-priced Continental PureContact (Est. $110).
-In an extensive side-by-side comparison with all three, the Michelin stands out with the most comfortable ride and quietest tread noise.
-Though it scores consistently well, the Michelin doesn't take first place in every category.
+Two other all-season tires worth serious consideration are the Pirelli Cinturato P7 (Est. $115) and the Continental PureContact (Est. $130).
+In an extensive side-by-side comparison, one that includes our top pick the Michelin Primacy MXV4, the Michelin stands out with the most comfortable ride and quietest tread noise, but it doesn't take first place in every category.
 The Continental PureContact has the best traction and handling on wet pavement, according to TireRack.com, while the Pirelli Cinturato P7 is fast and responsive.

-For less than $100 per tire, experts say the Kumho Ecsta PA31 (Est. $80) is an excellent value.
-Tire experts at TireRack.com say it offers a "great balance of capabilities for drivers wanting good handling and traction," and they like that Kumho designed the tire to "provide high performance handling in both dry and wet conditions, along with reasonable treadwear and some all-season capability for coping with wintery weather."
-And unlike many budget-priced tires, the Ecsta PA31 doesn't compromise on treadwear.
+For about $80 per tire, experts say the Kumho Ecsta PA31 (Est. $80) is an excellent value.
+Experts say the Kumho offers a balance of good handling and traction, yet handles like a high performance tire in both wet and dry conditions.
+It gets high scores for its capability to handle some wintry weather as well.
+And, unlike many budget-priced tires, the Ecsta PA31 doesn't compromise on treadwear.
 Owners say it's long-lasting and durable, with a six-year, 50,000-mile tread warranty that's only slightly shorter than Michelin's coverage for the Primacy MXV4.

 Elsewhere in this report: